SEMOSS/procode-training/README.md

 - A structure for connecting a React front-end with a Java back-end.
 - Example custom Java reactors and TypeScript components that interact with them.
-- Development tools: Prettier, ESLint, pre-commit, and lint-staged.
+- Development tools: Biome, pre-commit, and lint-staged.

 ---